-People who have had lung cancer themselves are at increased risk of developing a second lung tumor.
+People who have had lung cancer themselves are at increased risk of developing a second lung tumor.6

 Age 65 and older

-More than two-thirds of people diagnosed with lung cancer are 65 years or older when diagnosed.13 Aging is a universal risk for cancer for which we do not have a solution yet!
+More than two-thirds of people diagnosed with lung cancer are 65 years or older when diagnosed.16

 - A Citizen’s Guide to Radon: The Guide to Protecting Yourself and Your Family from Radon.
 US Environmental Protection Agency website. http://www.epa.gov/radon/citizens-guide-radon-guide-protecting-yourself-and-your-family-radon.
-Published May 2012.
-Accessed March 3, 2016.
+Revised December 2016.
+Accessed November27, 2017.

 - Asbestos Exposure and Cancer Risk.
 National Cancer Institute website. http://www.cancer.gov/about-cancer/causes-prevention/risk/substances/asbestos/asbestos-fact-sheet.
 Reviewed June 7, 2017.
 Accessed November 27, 2017.